aiidateam/aiida-core/docs/source/howto/codes.rst

 You will see that 3 inputs nodes are required: two containing the values to add up (``x``, ``y``) and one containing information about the specific code to execute (``code``).
 If you already have these nodes in your database, you can get them by :ref:`querying for them <how-to:data:finding-data>` or using ``orm.load_node(<PK>)``.
-Otherwise, you will need to create them as shown below (note that you `will` need to already have the ``localhost`` computer configured, as explained in the :ref:`previous how-to<how-to:codes:remotes>`):
+Otherwise, you will need to create them as shown below (note that you `will` need to already have the ``localhost`` computer configured, as explained in the :ref:`previous how-to<how-to:codes:computers>`):

 .. code-block:: python